Issues Appropriate for Mediation:

 WHAT DOES A MEDIATOR DO?

 The mediator is an impartial third party who guides the process of creating divorce, custody and parenting agreements by identifying the needs and concerns of each party and helping to generate potential solutions.
 The mediator’s role is to assist the parties in reaching their own decisions, not to take sides or make decisions for the parties.
-Emily Vener-Giszter is a family law attorney and is familiar with relevant legal issues.
+Emily Vener-Giszter is a family law attorney offering skilled custody and divorce mediation in Media, PA, and throughout the Philadelphia region.
+She is familiar with relevant legal issues.
 She has a responsibility to make sure that all clients are aware of them.
 However, while acting as a mediator, Emily cannot give individualized legal advice.

 HOW DOES MEDIATION HELP PROTECT FAMILIES AND CHILDREN?

-- Mediation provides parties greater control over the outcome of their divorce and custody arrangements than traditional litigation.
+- Mediation for divorce provides parties greater control over the outcome of their divorce and custody arrangements than traditional litigation.

 - Mediation has the potential of protecting children from “being in the middle” of contentious parental conflict.